 Teachers are motivated to learn when the content is meaningful.
 Learning opportunities are best when they link to prior knowledge and are closely connected to what is needed in the classroom right now.

 Teachers feel more supported and valued when professional development can be directly related to the current needs and requirements of both their students and teaching practices.
 Relevant learning is explicit, realistic, and challenging.

 Teachers love to be inspired.
 They are instantly excited by new ideas and engaging ways to bring learning to life in the classroom.
 Active learning experiences provide hands-on opportunities to model and practice, review lessons, engage in planning, and observe live demonstrations or videos of actual implementation.

 Multi-sensory learning activates the visual, auditory, tactile-kinesthetic modalities to keep learners engaged and appropriately challenged (Yes, it works for adults, too!).
-By showing and involving teachers in opportunities to directly apply new knowledge, they can experience what they are going to deliver to their students.
+By showing and involving teachers in opportunities to apply new knowledge directly, they can experience what they are going to deliver to their students.